 -

-Lightweight yet durable structures
+Lightweight and durable structure

 -

-Multi-functional lace for fashion & activewear
+Multi-functional lace suitable for fashion and sportswear

 -

-Customizable patterns for small-batch production
+Customizable patterns available, suitable for small-batch production.

-Conclusion: Why Pattern & Design Development Matters
+Conclusion: Why Pattern and Design Development is Crucial

 -